Zyclotrop-j/calcdate/README.md

 #### Subtract ("minus", "-")

+Subtracts two "things" - binding defines the meaning.
+Can also be interpreted as a "until", as in "2019 - 2020" yielding an interval between those in some implementations.

+**Example**
+`1d - 5h`

 | Binding      | Type a   | Type b   | Result          | Notes                                 |
 | ------------ | -------- | -------- | --------------- | ------------------------------------- |
 | simple       | Date     | Date     | Number          | Difference of times in milliseconds   |